 Our hotel, Romanico Palace, is not obvious as you approach it.
 Of course, I was enjoying the view as we rode the short distance from the train station.
 The hotel is near the Borghese estate, home of a once-powerful family known for intrigues, scandals, and disputes that would make Real Housewives look boring.
 The most infamous was Lucrezia Borgia, daughter of Pope Callixtus III.
 Yes, you read it correctly.
 It was not uncommon for “men of the cloth” to father children.
 Callixtus is believed to have fathered eight children.
 Unfortunately, we were unable to visit so many places while in Italy and that estate was one of them.

 Arriving at the hotel, we checked in.
 The lobby was quite different than previous hotels.
 I was not prepared for marble floors, frescoes, antique furniture, with a Roman-style jetted tub with a rain shower in our room that looked out over our room’s terrace and the city beyond.
 Because we were only on the third floor, the view was lacking, only allowing us to see rooftops and one church steeple, but we were still excited to be in the Eternal City.
-The lobby is unique, decorated in antique furniture.
+Part of the reason for that is that no roof can built higher thant the dome of St..
+Petere's.
+The hotel's lobby is unique, decorated in antique furniture.

 The famous myth of Romulus and Remus, the twins who were suckled by a she-wolf, is the most famous legend in mythology of how Rome came into existence.
 It seem Romulus killed his brother after an argument and the city took his name.
 Other legends report the city was founded by Greeks.
 The photo of Romulus and Remus suckling the she-wolf is infamous in Roman art.